CertwellCertwell

 Common misconceptions

-• IGEN does not imply the product is healthier.
-Whether GMO ingredients carry health risks is a separate scientific question with no consensus answer.
-IGEN simply verifies absence; it does not endorse a position on whether absence is preferable.
+• IGEN does not mean the product is healthier.
+Do GMO foods carry health risks?
+That is a separate science question.
+There is no agreed answer.
+IGEN just checks that GMO material is absent.
+It takes no side on whether absence is better.